hyperion-rt/hyperion/README.md

 To build the HTML documentation:

-    cd documentation
+    cd docs
     make html

-The documentation will then be available at `documentation/build/html`.
+The documentation will then be available at `docs/build/html`.
 Note that <a href="cd documentation">Sphinx</a> is required to build the documentation

 Updating
 ========

-To update, type:
+To update your clone of the git repository, use:

     git pull
     git submodule update